 • In the state of Utah, 42% of single mothers with children under the age of five are living in poverty; in St. George, 64% of these families are in poverty.

-• 729 children were identified as homeless by the Washington County school district in 2000.
-Although we added 26 women and 60 children, we turned away 32 women and 77 children.
+• 883 children were identified as homeless by the Washington County school district in 2015.
+Although we added 26 women and 60 children, we turn away 3-6 families per week.

 Prospective participants complete an application, which collects general background information.
-Applicants then meet with the Foundation’s executive director, who conducts an initial assessment of need and program qualification.
-A follow-up interview is then conducted by the Foundation’s Board Chair, who determines whether the applicant is appropriate for the program.
+Applicants then meet with the Foundation’s Family Advocate, who conducts an initial assessment of needs, program qualification and determines whether the applicant is appropriate.
 If an applicant is accepted into the program, but there is no housing available, the applicant is placed on a waiting list, with priority determined by the application date.